-Dandelions have long been a source of medicine and sustenance.
-I've blogged before about how much my family enjoys dandelion greens, and how some people use the infamous weed's yellow flowers to make wine or jelly.
-The roots may also be used in stews and such, and are sometimes noted as an alternative to caffeine free coffee.
-They also happen to be packed with beta-carotene, calcium, vitamins B1, B2, B5, B6, B12, C, E, P, and D, biotin, inositol, potassium, phosphorus, magnesium, and zinc.
+much my family enjoys dandelion greens, and how some people use the infamous weed's yellow flowers to make wine or jelly.
+The roots may also be used in stews and such, and are sometimes noted as an alternative to caffeine free coffee (if they are roasted first).

 But did you know health food stores sell dandelion roots for medicinal purposes, too?
 Little research has gone into backing up traditional medical claims, but dandelion root is still used as a diuretic and digestion improver.
 Some preliminary research indicates the old time use of dandelion root for treating liver woes, gallbladder problems, and inflammation may also hold merit, and one animal study suggests it may help improve blood sugar levels, reduce "bad" cholesterol, and increase "good" HDL cholesterol.

 But what really caught my eye is that dandelion root is an herb well known to ease the symptoms of PMS - particularly irritability and bloating.
 So I had to try it.
 (If you want to learn how to make dandelion flower tea, please click here.)